RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 wavefront            Synchronizes with, and participates in modification and seq_cst total orderings with, other operations (except 			     image operations) for all address spaces (except private, or generic that accesses private) provided the other 			     operation’s sync scope is:
 			* system, agent, workgroup or wavefront and executed by a thread in the same wavefront.

-singlethread 	     Only synchronizes with, and participates in modification and seq_cst total orderings with, other operations (except 	     image operations) running in the same thread for all address spaces (for example, in signal handlers).
+singlethread 	     Only synchronizes with, and participates in modification and seq_cst total orderings with, other operations (except 	              image operations) running in the same thread for all address spaces (for example, in signal handlers). one-as               Same as system but only synchronizes with other operations within the same address space

 ================   =================================================================================================================

 .. _AMDGPU-Intrinsics: